MobilePhoneESSnetBigData/mobloc/tutorial/mobloc_explanation.md

 be determined in another source (e.g. network typology data) rather than OSM data.

-In order to obtain the path loss exponent of a certain (outdoor) cell, it is not sufficient to obtain the computed environment value, because the coverage area of a cell can be much larger.
+In order to obtain the path loss exponent of a certain outdoor cell, it is not sufficient to extract the value from the environment raster tile at the physical location of that cell, because the coverage area of a cell is usually much larger than can be much larger that that tile.

-Therefore, we take a couple of geographic points near the cell.
-The mean value of environment raster are computed, and linearly transformed from the range \[0, 1\] to the range \[, \].
+Therefore, we take a sample of couple of geographic points near the cell, and compute the path loss exponent using that sample.
+In detail:

-The method to select the sample points is the following.
+- The method to select the sample points is the following.
 For omnidirectional cells, points are taken at 0, 90, 180 and 270 degrees.
   For directional cells, points are taken at the propatation direction plus -1, -.5, -.25, 0, .25, .5, and 1 times the horizontal beam width.
   For each direction, points are taken at 50, 150, 250, 500, and 1000
   meter distance.
+- We extract the values of the corresponding environment raster tiles, and compute the mean value.
+- This mean value is linearly transformed from the range \[0, 1\] to the range \[, \] with this formula.
+Say the mean value is `x`.
+Then the computed path loss exponent value is
+  `y = ple_0 + x * (ple_1 - ple_0)`.

 ### Land use prior